-How does a French press work, you ask?
-It’s easier—and less time consuming—than you think.
-Learn how to use a French press coffee maker with our step-by-step guide, along with other helpful tips including the best coffee for French press, the best French press coffee makers, and more.
+If you like a strong-tasting, full-bodied cup of coffee in the morning, we recommend trying a French press.
+It’s less time consuming and tedious than you might think, and you certainly don’t have to be French to use one.
+Learn how to use a French press coffee maker with our step-by-step directions, along with other helpful tips including the best coffee for a French press.

 Even the smallest bit of sediment will find its way through your French press and for some, this can lead to an upset stomach.
 You can avoid this by using a coarse grind.
 (But remember, a little sediment in your coffee is a good thing!)